2015 Revision - Update: 7/31/2015

 Section 2: Standing Committees

-The Standing Committees of the Staff Advisory Council are: Communications; Community Service; Elections; Fringe Benefits; Staff Policy; Staff Recognition; Staff Training and Development.
+The Standing Committees of the Staff Advisory Council are: Communications; Community Service; Elections; Fringe Benefits; Staff Policy; Staff Recognition; Development and Training.
 Each standing committee shall have a Chair elected by the Committee members and, if needed, an elected SAC member to serve as a liaison to the Steering Committee.
 Representatives of the Department of Human Resources and other appropriate administrative units can serve as ex-officio members of standing committees.
 As a member of a standing committee, SAC representatives are to exercise due diligence to avoid apparent or perceived conflicts of interest.
 SAC committee chairs are to make guidelines for the operation of the committees available on an annual basis.

 A. Communications Committee